- Future Students

 Most Study Abroad Courses typically include mandatory on-campus pre-departure classes, a 10-12 days trip, and a final assignment on a topic of your choice related to your study tour.

-Several information sessions will be held in early October.
+Several virtual information sessions will be held in early October.
 Everyone is welcome to attend!

 Standard Eligibility & Course Requirements